JustinGOSSES/spoken-floodplain/README.md

 This prototype will be built with geojson data specific to the Houston area bundeled with the code of the page.
 The approach could be extended to other locations.
 However, if you want to cover very large areas, you'd likely want to build the page such that the data is not bundeled but only downloaded in small pieces a close distance around the location of the user.
 Otherwise, the download time of the data will make the page load too slow.

 ## Data
 Tried a few places to find good floodplain & floodway geojson files specific to boundary of City of Houston or Harris County.

 Might do a write up eventually of things that don't work or bugs along the way in some of the datasets people might find via a web search.
+For now, this top option seems workable.

 ### City of Houston Geographic Information Management Service: